Transgender people in China: Literature

 Literature and plays in the 17th century featured cross-dressing, like Ming dramatist Xu Wei who wrote Female Mulan Takes Her Father's Place in the Army and The Female Top Candidate Rejects a Wife and Receives a Husband.
 Despite the female to male cross dressing, the woman would eventually return to her socially gendered roles of wearing women's clothes and would marry a man.

 Social media and technology

 Technological advancements help to promote greater awareness among youth of LGBTQ issues.
-Access to Western media such as trans-themed web sites and featuring of transgender characters in Western movies are broadening the knowledge and sense of community that many trans youth seek.
+Access to Western media such as trans-themed websites and the featuring of transgender characters in Western movies are broadening the knowledge and sense of community that many trans youth seek.